Walmart: Impact on the environment

 Walmart's transportation network is a large contributor to its carbon footprint, with transportation fuel emissions increasing by 10% in 2023 to approximately 15.06 million metric tons of CO_{2}.

 Another source of environmental concern is refrigerators, which are very important for Walmart's transportation of goods.
 Walmart's use of refrigerators relies on hydrofluorocarbons (HFCs), chlorofluorocarbons (CFCs), and hydrochlorofluorocarbons (HCFCs), which are potent greenhouse gases.
 In 2023, refrigerant-related emissions increased by 5.3% due to leaks in equipment across the United States and Mexico.
 Additionally, Walmart's shipping operations in 2021 produced more greenhouse gases than a coal-fired power station, coming in at 1.7 million metric tons of CO_{2}, underscoring the environmental cost of its logistics.
 Walmart's practices have faced criticism for contributing to deforestation, specifically in regions that produce palm oil, soy, and beef.
 Walmart works with suppliers linked to illegal deforestation in critical ecosystems like the Amazon.
 The company's focus on low-cost, low-quality goods with short lifespans also adds to landfill waste, further harming the environment.

-Environmental risk

-Climate change presents significant risks to Walmart's operations.
-Extreme weather events such as hurricanes and wildfires can lead to store closures, inventory losses, and disruptions to the supply chain.
-In 2017, Hurricane Harvey forced Walmart to close over 134 stores in the United States, causing supply chain disruptions and delayed deliveries due to flooding and road closures.
-In response, Walmart activated emergency systems and implemented advanced forecasting and rerouting to restock essential items in nearby stores.
-This experience showed Walmart just how important it is to create climate adaptation strategies.
-Since this event, the company has integrated such strategies into the business model.
-As climate-related disruptions are expected to increase, Walmart started something called Project Gigaton, which aims to reduce greenhouse gases and focus on energy use, nature, waste, packaging, transportation, and product design, hoping to alleviate some of the pressure of environmental risk on the company.
-The ongoing risks posed by climate change continue to challenge Walmart's ability to maintain consistent operations, showing the importance of continued adaptation to these environmental pressures.